Lawrence Brooks (American veteran)

-Lawrence Nathanial "Honey" Brooks (September 12, 1909 – January 5, 2022) was the oldest living man in the United States and the oldest known living American World War II veteran.
+Lawrence Nathanial Brooks (September 12, 1909 – January 5, 2022) was the oldest living man in the United States and the oldest known living American World War II veteran.

 Early life

 Brooks was born on September 12, 1909, to Edward Brooks and Julia Bailey Brooks.
 He grew up in Norwood, Louisiana, and had 14 siblings.
 When he was an infant, the family moved to several cities closer to the Mississippi Delta, but he was raised primarily in the small town of Stephenson.
 He lived too far away from a school to attend one, so he was instead taught at home.

 Military service

 Brooks was drafted into the army in 1940, when he was 31.
 At the time, he was employed at a sawmill.
 He was discharged in 1941, after a year of mandatory service, but he rejoined the army after the attack on Pearl Harbor.
 He served in the 91st Engineer Battalion in the United States Army in New Guinea and the Philippines during World War II.
 Brooks was a soldier in the Pacific Theatre from 1941 to 1945.
 He reached the rank of private first class.

 Brooks's unit, an engineering corps, was tasked mainly with building infrastructure.
 The army was segregated during his service, and he was responsible for assisting white officers with daily tasks.

 During a posting in Australia, Brooks said that he was treated better by the white people there than in the United States in the decades prior to the civil rights movement.